 (Tiger escapes to a “safe haven,” The iPINIONS Journal, December 14, 2009)

-When I wrote the above, in the immediate aftermath of his scandalous fall from grace, I would have bet my life savings that Tiger would have won his 15th major by now.
-The majors, of course, are the four most prestigious annual tournaments in professional golf.
-They are comprised of the Masters in April, U.S. Open in June, British Open in July, and PGA Championship in August.
+When I wrote the above, in the immediate aftermath of his scandalous fall from grace, I would have bet my life savings that Tiger would have won his 15th Major by now.
+The Majors, of course, are the four most prestigious annual tournaments in professional golf.
+They include the Masters in April, U.S. Open in June, British Open in July, and PGA Championship in August.

 Well, just as I predicted, he did return sooner rather than later after that now infamous domestic incident in November 2009 – only four months later to be exact.
-The surprise however is that Tiger has not won a single, rinky-dink tournament since then, let alone his 15th major.
+The surprise however is that Tiger has not won a single, rinky-dink tournament since then, let alone that 15th Major.

 This is why, by contrast, those who vowed back then that he would never win again are feeling somewhat vindicated.
 And that feeling could only have been reinforced on Friday when Tiger missed the cut at the PGA Championship, the final major of the year and a tournament which accounts for 4 of his 14 major titles.

 It is impossible to resist engaging in pop psychology to explain why he can’t even buy a win these days.
 Apropos of this, I cannot help remarking on how delusional Tiger sounded on Friday after what had to have been the most humiliating performance of his professional career:

 It’s a step back in the sense I didn’t make the cut but a giant leap forward in the sense that I played two straight weeks healthy.

 (BBC Sport, August 12, 2011)